PathwayCommons/guide/_workflows/pathway_enrichment/process_data.md

 **Step 1: Filter**

 <code data-gist-id="{{ page.gists.id }}" data-gist-file="{{ page.gists.file_1 }}" data-gist-hide-footer="true" data-gist-line="17-23"></code>

+the `comparisons=c("Immunoreactive","Mesenchymal")` will set up the 'immunoreactive' subtype as the baseline for comparison with 'mesenchymal' (see step 4 below).

 The variable `row_with_mincount` stores genes with more than a minimum number of counts (10) per million mapped reads in n cases, where n is the smallest of the two subtypes.
 This step is intended to remove noisy genes with low expression.